shaoren-sim/yotsubanet/README.md

     - On Windows, right click "Save Link As" [lbpcascade_animeface.xml](https://raw.githubusercontent.com/nagadomi/lbpcascade_animeface/master/lbpcascade_animeface.xml) and place `lbpcascade_animeface.xml` in the main yotsubanet directory.

-6. Set up Reddit credentials at `config/reddit_praw_login_details.py` by creating a script app at [https://old.reddit.com/prefs/apps/](https://old.reddit.com/prefs/apps/).
+6. **(Optional)** Set up Reddit credentials at `config/reddit_praw_login_details.py` by creating a script app at [https://old.reddit.com/prefs/apps/](https://old.reddit.com/prefs/apps/).
 A working scraper bot agent's credentials are provided by default, but not guaranteed to work.
 6. Configure custom scraper session JSON with jobs.
 See **Configuring Job JSON** section for details.
 7. Run webscraper, webscraper output will be saved to a **session directory**, in the `-o` argument.